ruanxin/template-operator/docs/e2e-test.md

 - `final-deletion-state`

-This argument is used to customize the final state of the Module CR (`sample-yaml`) when the CR is flagged for deletion.
-The default state in this instance is `Deleting`.
+   This argument is used to customize the final state of a Module CR (`sample-yaml`) when the CR is flagged for deletion.
+The default state in this case is `Deleting`.

 ## Related End-to-End Tests: